 If someone has HPV, they can spread the virus, even when they have never had visible symptoms.

 The chance of a person contracting HPV increases due to certain factors, including:

 - a sexual history that includes multiple partners

-- age as infection occurs more often in adolescence or young adulthood
+- age as HPV occurs more often in adolescence or young adulthood

 - being uncircumcised